brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 If you dont know what to pick, I recommend GraalVM 17 (see below) or the latest Adoptium Java 17 JRE: https://adoptium.net/

+**NOTE: While Java 21 may work, I wouldn't recommend using it as Minecraft is made for Java 17 aswell as mods.**

 Couleur also maintains a good (but outdated) running list of JREs here: https://rentry.co/JREs

 <br/>